-If you are dead set on keeping a death cap then replace it with a Class Y safety capacitor that is designed to run from the neutral line to ground.
-This $1 Kemet 900 Series .01uF 400VDC 250VAC Class Y safety capacitor is what you want for wall voltage up to 250 volts AC.
+If you are dead set on keeping a death cap then replace it with a Class Y safety capacitor that is designed to run from the the mains to ground.
+This $1 Kemet 900 Series .01uF 400VDC 250VAC Class Y safety capacitor is what you want for mains voltage up to 250 volts AC.

 I highly recommend everyone keep one of these $7 outlet testers in their guitar case, especially if you play shady venues.
 It can keep you and your band from getting shocked from miswired electrical outlets.

 I'm a fan of Uncle Doug but his video on the Death Cap comes to incorrect and unsafe conclusions.
 Near the end of the video he measures voltage from chassis to ground but fails to try the cord plug in both orientations.
 Had he spun the plug around he would have measured full wall voltage on the chassis!

 Near the end of the video if Uncle Doug would have reversed the plug in the socket he would have measured 125 volts on the chassis.
 Because he failed to reverse the plug he came to the conclusion that it might be ok to leave a death cap in place.
 This conclusion is wrong.

 Some amps have a ground switch to select which power cord wire the death cap and chassis are connected to.
 With this switch you don't need to flip the power plug at the outlet, you just try all positions of the ground switch and use the quietest.
 Some ground switches have a third position that completely disconnects the death cap.

 Ground Switch in the Fender 5E3 Deluxe.
 The death cap can be connected to either power cord wire.

 Normally the quietest setting of the ground switch will have the death cap and chassis connected to the neutral wire so the chassis becomes a shield from radio frequency interference (RFI).